NullPounce/pounce-keys/README.md

 # Update
-added a name "zBatteryHealth" to the stealth version to avoid showing at the top of the installed apps list also i updated it wrong and lost my 60 download count :(
+added a name "zBatteryHealth" to the stealth version to avoid showing at the top of the installed apps list

 # Listener Features ![Linode](https://img.shields.io/badge/Supports-Linode-green)  ![Linode](https://img.shields.io/badge/Kali-Linux-blue)